mpavezb/cpp_topics/README.md

 ### C++: Initialization

-The *initialization* ob an object provides its initial value at the time of construction: [cpp:initialization](https://en.cppreference.com/w/cpp/language/initialization).
+The *initialization* of an object provides its initial value at the time of construction: [cpp:initialization](https://en.cppreference.com/w/cpp/language/initialization).

 It happens through the following expressions: `(expression-list)`, `= expression`, and `{ initializer-list}`.